Matthew-Tate-Scarbrough/mmarkdown/README.md

 What's Different?
 -----------------

-The only things worth noting are modifications to heading syntax, as well as underline support, and distinction between lead and body paragraphs[^1].
+The only things worth noting are modifications to heading syntax, as well as underline support, and distinction between lead and body paragraphs. [^1]

 1. Underline support is handled via removing interchangeability between asterisks (\*) and underlines (\_).